Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Isospin Violating Dark Matter Models

 Finally, Fig.~\ref{Fig:Material} highlights the important role of the target material composition in establishing the neutrino fog in the different Isospin-violation scenarios we have presented.
 This plot shows a comparison between a $^{131}$Xe target and a $^{72}$Ge target.
-Xenon has a lower prediction for the neutrino fog than Germanium, a result that is to be expected since the SI cross-section scales with the number of nucleons squared, favouring Xenon as it is a heavier element.
-In the Scotogenic model, the discovery limits for both targets go up compared to the standard case of Isospin conservation, and the gap between the neutrino floor of Xenon and Germanium narrows.
-Meanwhile, in the case of the Z-portal DM model, since Xenon has a higher neutron content, it benefits more from this model, and its neutrino floor drops more drastically than the Germanium one, creating a wider gap between the sensitivity of these materials.
+Xenon generally produces a neutrino fog prediction at smaller cross-sections than germanium, this result is to be expected because the DM event rate scales according to Eq.~\ref{Eq:Ratio}.
+In the standard Isospin-conserving scenario the cross-section scales with the square of the number of nucleons ($A^2$), wich naturally favours the heavier xenon nucleus.
+In the presented Scotogenic model realization with $f_n/f_p=0$, the discovery limits for both targets improve relative to the standard scenario, and the difference between the discovery limits of xenon and germanium decreases, resulting in comparative rates of $R_{DM}\propto 3000$ for Xe and $R_{DM}\propto 1000$ for Ge.
+Meanwhile, the $Z$-portal DM model exhibits an effective coupling that strongly couples to neutrons.
+Since xenon contains a higher number of neutrons $(A-Z)$, it benefits from this scaling, resulting in a higher event rate ($R_{DM}\propto 2.73 \times 10^6$ for Xe compared to $R_{DM}\propto 7.31 \times 10^5$ for Ge).
+As a result, the neutrino fog for xenon \textbf{shifts to much smaller cross-sections compared to} germanium, creating a wider gap between the sensitivity of these materials.

+Therefore, these results highlight the importance of complementary targets in future DD experiments.
+As shown, in scenarios such as the $Z$-portal DM model, materials with a higher neutron content, such as xenon, exhibit a neutrino fog at lower cross sections than that for germanium.
+This material-dependent response implies that rather than relying on a single material as a detector, an approach combining isotopic compositions and different materials may be crucial for fully exploring the parameter space.